AllPoland/ResearchProject891/Assets/Text/TerminalDocuments/README.txt

             Do.
 Your.
 Job.

 Collins   | I- it's not that I-
-            They can't...
+            He can't...

 > Pause for 1.38 seconds

-Abernathy | They can't WHAT.
+Abernathy | He can't WHAT?
 Spit it out.
 Are
             you going to keep wallowing in
             your self-righteous bullshit, or
             are you going to be a hero?